opensecuritycontroller/community/designs/containers/vnf-deployment/vnf-deployment.md

 }
 ```
 ### Distributed Appliance Instances
 Most of the existing fields of the `DistributedApplianceInstance` entity will be reused for Kubernetes as indicated below.
-Additionally, a reference to the new type `InspectionPort` is being included as well as a new field `parentId` to store the id of the domain tha this instance belong to.
+Additionally, a reference to the new type `InspectionPort` is being included as well as a new field `parentId` to store the id of the domain thatsyncronize syncronize syncronize syncronize syncronize  this instance belong to.

 ```java